Treating Achilles tendonitis in 5 steps

 PiedRéseau: comprehensive podiatric expertise

-For diagnosis and rapid treatment of Achilles tendonitis, PiedRéseau offers personalized care with the latest technology aiming at minimally invasive solutions.
-If you suspect you have Achilles tendonitis, contact a PiedRéseau clinic today for expert support.
+PiedRéseau offers personalized care for diagnosing and treating Achilles tendonitis using the latest, minimally invasive tools.
+If you suspect you have this condition, contact a PiedRéseau clinic today for expert podiatric assistance.